 I’ve heard “impossible” a lot at work.
-I don’t believe in impossible – except when we create it by not proposing, not discussing, not encouraging, not believing and not striving.
-I believe in, promote and work for the idea that just about everything is possible.
+I don’t believe in impossible – except when we create it by not trying, not believing, not discussing, not proposing, not encouraging.
+I believe in, promote and work for the idea that almost anything is possible.
 It is whatever we want it to be and are willing to work for.

 I believe and act on these principles:

 The job description isn't the objective.
 It's only the beginning, the baseline, the minimum contribution that the employee should expect of themselves.